What is Delta 8 CBD? Let’s Clarify a Common Misconception.

-Delta 9 THC is the most abundant cannabinoid in the marijuana plant and it is what causes the when smoking the plant.
+Delta 9 THC is the most abundant cannabinoid in marijuana; it’s what causes highs when you smoke the plant.
 THC has been in the scientific spotlight for decades as researchers have discovered its health benefits.
 Easing pain, stimulating the appetite, and warding off depression are some of these benefits.

-Unfortunately, delta 9 THC is also illegal in most states.
+While you might wonder, is delta 8 legal, you don’t have to consider that question for delta 9 THC.
+That’s because it’s illegal or heavily in many states.
 Hemp plants contain a very low percentage of delta 9.
 But the average marijuana plant has delta 9 THC levels between 12 and 19 percent.

 Effects of Delta 9 THC

 The cannabinoids in the marijuana plant are classified as phytocannabinoids.
-There are also cannabinoids naturally inside the body called endocannabinoids.
+But your body produces its own cannabinoids, called endocannabinoids.
 Both work by bonding with endocannabinoid receptors called CB1 and CB2.
 Different cannabinoids will bond differently and to varying degrees.
 Two cannabinoids may have very similar effects yet only one of them has a high affinity for bonding.
 Delta 9 THC shares a very similar chemical structure to the endocannabinoid anandamide.
-However, THC has a much higher potency, affinity for bonding, and shorter activation time in vitro.
+But THC has a much higher potency, affinity for bonding, and a shorter activation time.